 Un-Broken N.K.
 Jemisin’s The Broken Earth trilogy needs no recommendation.
 The first book, The Fifth Season, won a 2016 Hugo Award.
 The second, The Obelisk Gate, is on this year’s Hugo shortlist.
 The third title, The Stone Sky, is due August 2017.
 I, like many others, am waiting on tenterhooks to see how it ends.
 N.K. […]

 …I was standing on my head…leaves were growing from my body, and roots were sprouting from my hands… Some novels seize—like hawk on mouse—an idea, zip through empty space and leave us whirling in turbulence.
 Han Kangʼs Man Booker International Prize-winning The Vegetarian achieves far more, and cultivates with infinite delicacy and patience what life […]

-Review by Lauren Colie There’s something in the water… The vacation began as many do: with warmed and glistening skin, softly-scented sunscreen wafting in the breeze and a child’s energetic romp through the yard before lunchtime.
-Amanda and daughter Nina settled in for a week of relaxation in a rural rental, with Amanda’s husband set […]
+There’s something in the water… The vacation began as many do: with warmed and glistening skin, softly-scented sunscreen wafting in the breeze and a child’s energetic romp through the yard before lunchtime.
+Amanda and daughter Nina settled in for a week of relaxation in a rural rental, with Amanda’s husband set to join them the […]

 Ben Okri’s Booker Prize-winning The Famished Road frequently has been compared to Márquez’s One Hundred Years of Solitude, a not dissimilar work.
 Closer scrutiny reveals the facile utility of this comparison, but readers of Márquez unfamiliar with Okri will find much to like—even love—in The Famished Road.